 We have to warn you.
 Since the closures that are provided to the parallel methods like eachParallel() or collectParallel() may be run in parallel, you have to make sure that each of the closures is written in a thread-safe manner.
 The closures must hold no internal state, share data nor have side-effects beyond the boundaries the single element that they've been invoked on.
 Violations of these rules will open the door for race conditions and deadlocks, the most severe enemies of a modern multi-core programmer.

 Don't do this:

 '''

 def thumbnails = []

-images.eachParallel {thumbnails << it.thumbnail} //Concurrently accessing a not-thread-s
+images.eachParallel {thumbnails << it.thumbnail} //Concurrently accessing a not-thread-safe collection

+of thumbnails, don't do this!

 '''